abdullahselek/selek.tech/content/posts/deepseek-r1-model.md

 2. Load balancing

-This refers to algorithmic strategies that enforce equitable token-to-expert assignments during both training and inference.
+This refers to algorithmic strategies that enforce equitable token to expert assignments during both training and inference.
 For instance, during training, the gating network’s logits (raw output scores before softmax) are adjusted to discourage repetitive expert selection.
 Techniques like expert buffering temporarily block overused experts from being selected until others catch up.
-Advanced implementations, such as router z-loss penalizing overly confident routing scores, smooth the gating distribution to avoid winner-takes-all scenarios.
+Advanced implementations, such as router z loss penalizing overly confident routing scores, smooth the gating distribution to avoid winner takes all scenarios.
 Load balancing also addresses hardware constraints: uneven expert utilization can cause GPU/TPU memory bottlenecks, as inactive experts still occupy VRAM.
-In frameworks like Google’s GShard or Meta’s Switch Transformer, load balancing is often achieved through top-k masking with noise—adding stochasticity to the gating process to ensure exploration of underused experts.
-The result is a self-correcting system where experts specialize in distinct patterns without monopolizing the workload, analogous to a well-managed team where tasks are dynamically delegated based on expertise and availability.
+In frameworks like Google’s GShard or Meta’s Switch Transformer, load balancing is often achieved through top k masking with noise—adding stochasticity to the gating process to ensure exploration of underused experts.
+The result is a self correcting system where experts specialize in distinct patterns without monopolizing the workload, analogous to a well managed team where tasks are dynamically delegated based on expertise and availability.

 ## Training Pipeline

-1. Pre-training Phase
+1. Pre training Phase

-R1 trained on a diverse corpus large-scale dataset including web pages, academic papers, code repositories and multilingual content.
+R1 trained on a diverse corpus large scale dataset including web pages, academic papers, code repositories and multilingual content.
 Uses autoregressive language modeling predicting the next token in a sequence and/or masked language modeling predicting masked tokens in a sentence.

-2. Fine-tuning Phase
+2. Finetuning Phase

-The model is refined on structured tasks to enhance versatility using Multi-Task Learning.
+The model is refined on structured tasks to enhance versatility using Multi Task Learning.

-- Reasoning: Benchmarks like GSM8K (grade-school math problems) and Big-Bench Hard (complex reasoning tasks).
+- Reasoning: Benchmarks like GSM8K (grade school math problems) and Big Bench Hard (complex reasoning tasks).
 - Coding: Datasets like HumanEval (Python code generation) and MBPP (short programming problems).
 - General Knowledge: Tests like MMLU (Massive Multitask Language Understanding, covering 57 subjects).
 - Curriculum Learning: Tasks are ordered from simple to complex (e.g. arithmetic → calculus → theorem proving), mirroring human educational progression.